Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman Space Telescope: Methodology

-We begin by using the \texttt{gulls} simulation framework \citep{Penny2019} to generate $N_{\text{sim}} = 200,000$ simulated Roman FFP microlensing events, each of which is weighted by a $w_i$ that defines the relative contribution of a particular event to the overall expected event rate in Roman.
+Using the above procedure we generated 990,000 simulated Roman microlensing events, of which $N_{\text{sim}} = 906,749$ are FFPs.
+Each event is weighted by a $w_i\propto2\mu_{\rm rel}\theta_{\rm E}$ that defines the relative contribution of a particular event to the overall expected event rate in Roman.
 The $w_i$ are normalized such that $\sum_{i=1}^{N_{\text{sim}}} w_i = \Gamma_{\text{GBTDS}}$, where $\Gamma_{\text{GBTDS}}$ is the predicted FFP event rate during Galactic Bulge Time Domain Survey.
-The FFPs are injected into the \texttt{gulls} simulation by sampling stellar microlensing events, then replacing the lens star with a free-floating planet and adjusting the $w_i$ to account for the smaller Einstein radius.
-As such, we assume the FFP distribution tracks the stellar density and stellar velocity distributions in the Galaxy, and adopt an initial FFP mass function that is log-uniform with 1 FFP per star per dex.
-Though this mass function is not observationally nor theoretically motivated in and of itself, it provides a simple baseline by which to rescale the event weights for any mass function of interest, i.e. $\tilde{w}_i = w_i\Phi(M_i)$, where $w_i$ is the \texttt{gulls} weight for a log-uniform distribution and $\tilde{w}_i$ is the event weight convolved with the mass function defined by $\Phi(M) \equiv \frac{dN_{\text{FFP}}}{d\log_{10}M}(M)$.
+The lenses are drawn from a full Galactic population of FFPs, brown dwarfs, stars, and stellar remnant provided by SynthPop \citep{SynthPop}.
+This model utilizes a spatio-kinematic disk model developed by \citep{koshimoto_parametric_2021}, the bulge density distribution of \citep{Cao2013}, and the extinction map of \citet{Surot2020}, and shows agreement to within 20\% of \citeauthor{Mroz2019b}'s (\citeyear{Mroz2019b}) OGLE microlensing event rates~\citep{Huston2026}.
+The brown dwarfs are initially sampled from a log-uniform distribution in mass, then subsequently reweighted so that their mass function matches the \citet{Kroupa2001} initial mass function (IMF), $dN/dM\propto M^{-0.3}$ in the range $0.013\le M/M_{\odot} < 0.08$ so that it is continuous with the \citet{Kroupa2001} IMF for stars.

-Our Galactic model for our fiducial simulations is the one initially presented in \citet{koshimoto_parametric_2021}, however the adoption of any particular Galactic model introduces systematic uncertainty on the methodology.
-We assess this uncertainty by performing an identical analysis using the SynthPop Galactic model presented in \cite{SynthPop} and comparing the results (see Sec. \ref{sec:disc}).
+While the stars are drawn proportionally to their modeled Galactic abundance, the free-floating planets are instead sampled from a log-uniform distribution in mass.
+Though this mass function is not observationally nor theoretically motivated in and of itself, it provides a simple baseline by which to rescale the event weights for any mass function of interest, i.e. $\tilde{w}_i = w_i\Phi(M_i)$, where $w_i$ is the {\sc gulls} weight for a log-uniform distribution and $\tilde{w}_i$ is the event weight multiplied by the mass function defined by $\Phi(M) \equiv \frac{dN_{\text{FFP}}}{d\log_{10}M}(M)$.